2sync

 Simo Elalj

-Founder of 2sync.
-Software engineer with a background in computer science from INSA Lyon.
+Founder of 2sync and software engineer (INSA Lyon).
 Builds sync tools that connect Notion with calendars, tasks, and contacts.
-Previously founded RefurbMe, a price comparison platform for refurbished electronics.
+Previously founded RefurbMe.

 Latest